-The composition agreements of the failed banks' estates were all confirmed around year-end 2015, and in all instances the conditions for the stability contributions were satisfied.
+The composition agreements of the failed banks' estates were all confirmed at the end of 2015 and in early 2016, and in all instances the conditions for the stability contributions were satisfied.
 An agreement was made with five estates for the payment of a stability contribution to the Treasury.
 The stability contributions made by the estates can be classified broadly as liquid assets, transferred assets, and cash sweep assets, plus the holding in Íslandsbanki and a bond with collateral in Arion Bank.
 Lindarhvoll ehf., a company established by the Ministry of Finance and Economic Affairs, oversees the administration, appropriation, and sale of assets other than the holding in Íslandsbanki.
-Processing must be complete by year-end 2018, but it is estimated that it will be possible to sell most of the assets this year.
-Revenues from the stability contributions will be used to reduce Treasury debt, upon consultation with the Central Bank, as the measures taken must not increase the money supply or jeopardise financial stability.
+The assets must be processed by end-2018, but estimates are that Lindarhvoll's activities will be largely completed by the end of 2017.
+Revenues from the stability contributions are used to reduce Treasury debt, upon consultation with the Central Bank, as the measures taken must not increase the money supply or jeopardise financial stability.
 Transferred assets are assets that the Treasury received upon confirmation of the composition agreements.
 They include listed and unlisted equity and debt securities, loan assets, and other financial claims.
 Cash sweep assets will be in the custody and administration of the estates.
 As these assets are processed and sold, the proceeds will revert in cash to the Treasury's account with the Central Bank.

 The stability contributions are assessed at ISK 384 bn.
 The largest single asset is the holding in Íslandsbanki, with an assessed value of 185 bn.
 The bond issued by Kaupthing to the Treasury, with collateral in shares in Arion Bank, is valued at ISK 84 bn.
 By law, the stability contributions are intended first to cover the revoked bank tax, which would otherwise have been levied on the estates, in the amount of ISK 34 bn for 2016 and 2017.
 The remainder, together with other revenues that accrue from assets in coming years, will be used to pay down Treasury debt, as is provided for in the Act on a Stability Tax, no. 60/2015.
+Deposits to the Treasury's stability account have totalled just over ISK 140 bn since the beginning of 2016.
+Of that total,